CitronZoegas/WWWController/README.md

 # FixingFocus
- Small app which disables websites, playing around with threads FXML UI is not finished
+ Small app which disables websites, playing around with threads.
+FXML UI is not finished